-In 2002, the percentage of lecturing staff with less than a degree / higher diploma was 54%.
+In 2010, we see that, nationally, 57% of lecturing staff have less than a degree / higher diploma was 54%.
 In 2010, we see that, nationally, 57% of lecturing staff have less than a degree / higher diploma, which indicates not only that there has been a regression in the qualifications levels of staff but that nearly half of all lecturing staff nationally are not deemed qualified by the NPFTED standard.
 Universities of technology will have to work with colleges to ensure that their staff achieve higher mean rates of qualification.
-At the provincial level, 53% of lecturing staff have less than a degree / higher diploma, while in this college 31% are at this level.
+At the provincial level, 62 % of lecturing staff have less than a degree / higher diploma, while in this college 52% are at this level.
+This suggests that although half of the academic staff at the college do not have a first degree or higher diploma, the percentage of staff who do is higher than the provincial and national averages.
+The CEO was slightly concerned about the qualification level of the college's lecturing staff (after the transformation of the FET colleges), especially regarding the new curriculum, as they had not been formally trained for the teaching of such programmes, having been moved from technical colleges.
+As a result of the transition, their qualifications were out of line with those required and retraining them was a mammoth task.